 How soon can my child receive the COVID-19 vaccine after testing positive or being in quarantine due to a close contact?

 If your child has recently had COVID-19 or has been exposed to someone with COVID-19, you should wait until they are out of isolation or quarantine before receiving the vaccine.
-Isolation after being diagnosed with COVID-19 is generally 10 days but may be longer if your child has prolonged symptoms, was hospitalized, or has a weak immune system.
-Quarantine following exposure to someone with COVID-19 is generally 14 days.
 Please consult with your child’s medical provider, the health department, or the school nurse if you’re unsure of your isolation or quarantine time period.

 What should my child(ren) wear to their appointment?